Evidence-Based

 Individual Interviews

-The purpose of the individual interviews is to give each of you an opportunity to talk about relevant personal issues and voice thoughts, feelings, and perceptions, which may be difficult to relate in a three-person situation.
+The purpose of the individual interviews is to give you both an opportunity to share individual needs, thoughts, feelings, and perceptions, which may be more difficult to express in a three-person situation in the beginning of therapy.

 The two individual interviews will last 50 minutes each and can be scheduled back-to-back or on separate days.